seydx/homebridge-fritz-platform/docs/config/Presence.md

 # Presence

-If you add new devices (MAC addresses) under 'presence' in the config.json, they will be added to HomeKit as motion sensors with FakeGato support.
+If you add new devices (MAC addresse or IP addresse) under 'presence.devices' in the config.json, they will be added to HomeKit as motion sensors with FakeGato support.

 The presence is carried out via WiFi detection.
 If you connect with the Wlan, the accessory will switch to "motion detected", otherwise it switches to "no motion"